Zunaied/Zunaied/README.md

 -  I'm passionate about Flutter App Development, Cloud Technology and DevOps practices.

--  Currently diving into the realms of Flutter App Development.
   -  Certified AWS Solution Architect Associate.
--  Have Knowledge on DevOps Practice.
+-  Have Knowledge on DevOps Practice and AI.

--  I'm eager to collaborate on projects related to Cloud, Flutter App Development and Machine Learning.
+-  I'm eager to collaborate on projects related to Cloud, Flutter App Development and Machine Learning/AI.

 - 📫 You can reach out to me via email at zunaiedrafee@gmail.com.